nimiq/qr-scanner/README.md

 ```
 As an optional third parameter a specific resolution that should be worked on can be specified.
 The default is 400.

+Note: to read from a Web Cam stream, your page must be served via HTTPS.

 ### Single Image Scanning